2 plates of springy arugula salad with lemon mint dressing

 In Mains, Sides by sarawalkenbach6 Comments

-Springy Salad with Lemony Mint Dressing
+Springy Salad with Lemony Mint Dressing.

 Arugula, peas, and strawberries are all Springy ingredients that are delicious together in this salad.